 Additionally, if you are suffering from any of these mouth sore disorders, consider the following:

 (1) Are You Eating Gluten?
 Make sure you’re not eating any gluten, even accidentally, as mouth sores might be a manifestation of continued or accidental gluten exposure.
-Do not allow yourself “cheat” days.
+Do not indulge in “cheat” days.

 (3) How’s Your Gut Health?
 Remember, the mouth is the gateway to your gut.
 Improve your gut health and you’ll improve your whole body health.
 I write a lot about the benefits of probiotics and why people with celiac disease should pay attention to their guts.